Cognitive Behavioral Therapy for Anxiety

 Anxiety therapy and counseling are offered by our Chicago therapists using different forms of cognitive behavioral therapy (CBT).

-If you are interested in finding out about CBT and how it can help your anxiety, this article is for you.
+If you are interested in finding out about CBT and how it can help your anxiety, this page is for you.
 What follows is a rundown of 9 specific kinds of CBT, including the most popular “third generation” ones as previously mention.

 Figuring out which form of CBT to use is largely determined by your unique set of circumstances, previous forms of anxiety treatment, your specific strengths and life challenge areas.